robert-annies/toast/README.md

 ## Toast version ≥ 1.0.2

-Works with Rails 5 and 4.2.9+.
+Works with Rails from version 4.2.9+ up to 6.
 This version will be tested with upcoming new Rails releases and receives bugfixes and new features.

 ## Toast version 0.9.*